Ready to book your packraft rental? Book online now!

 2. It is also very remote.
 It is located in one of the largest wilderness areas in the lower-48.
 For much of the trip you are 30 miles from the nearest road.
 So you can really get away from it all!

 3. The fishing is good.
-Not as good as the first time I fished it 5+ years ago, in my pre-packraft days, but still good.
+Not as good as the first time I fished it 10+ years ago, in my pre-packraft days, but still good.
 It is also one of the only places you can legally target bull trout in Montana and maybe the Northwest.
-According to 2016 regulations it is open the 3rd Saturday in May through July for Bull Trout catch and release.
+Please check current regulations on this.
 Keep in mind that is only on the South Fork and not any tributaries, you also can’t keep them and technically you are supposed to get a free bull trout targeting “stamp” on your license (last time I checked anyway).

 A number of people have published magazine articles on packrafting the South Fork of the Flathead.
 Unfortunately most of those articles are more on the inspiring side and less on the practical, which is what this article sets out to do.
 Full transparency: I own a packraft rental company, Backcountry Packraft Rentals, so my business benefits greatly from the popularity of this river.
-There is definitely the possibility of the river becoming permitted in the near future, but if pack rafters continue to act as low impact backpackers, there is a chance that the river will continue to be open to anyone who wants to raft it.
+The rive will almost certainly become permitted in the next 5 years, but if pack rafters continue to act as low impact backpackers, I am hopeful the permitting system will favor packrafters.

 This summary might be more than you want to know, but hopefully it will be informative if you are actually planning on doing the trip.
 If you have specific questions please feel free to contact me.